 Please complete the form below to send an enquiry about this artwork directly to The Commercial gallery, Sydney.

 Your enquiry will be responded to as soon as possible.

 [contact-form to=’email@example.com’ subject=’Movie Plots%26#x002c; public sculpture %26#039;Vault%26#039;’][contact-field label=’Name’ type=’name’ required=’1’/][contact-field label=’Email’ type=’email’ required=’1’/][contact-field label=’Enquiry’ type=’textarea’ required=’1’/][/contact-form]

-GH made Movie Plots, public sculpture ‘Vault’ in 1994 and included the artwork in well actually at the Anna Schwartz Gallery, Melbourne, in 1994.
+Movie Plots, public sculpture ‘Vault’ 1994 first appeared in well actually at the Anna Schwartz Gallery, Melbourne, in 1994.
 Movie Plots, public sculpture ‘Vault’ is a standalone artwork.
 The artwork's medium includes watercolour and lead pencil on paper, measuring, overall, each: 33.5 x 26.2 (unframed), 46 x 38 (framed).

 Encyclopaedia of Movie Plots

 Closer, just a little closer so that I might whisper to you a secret; a secret about a movie plot banished from the City Square.
 A plot tenuously placed at the juncture of geometric planes taut by touching while falling apart.
 Industrial geometry lifted form the City’s grid, made tragic.
 At 5:00pm, amidst these tumbled rays of

 steel, there occurred a passage to a room.
 Lovers, the loveless and the disappointed would gather in this room; billowing it with speech as sensuous as the juncture of planes.
 They struggled as their speech sought other paths through the city: paths which render the complexity of human actions.
 Paths of discussion